fedora-python/tox-current-env/README.rst

     Use ``-`` for ``FILE`` to print to standard output.
     This option only exists with tox 4 and requires at least tox 4.22.

+``tox --assert-config``
+    In tox 4, this option ensures that tox fails (raises an exception) if no configuration is found.
+    By default, tox 4 does not terminate when no configuration exists.
+    In tox 3, this option has no effect, but it can still be specified without causing errors.
+    This option can be used alongside other options.

 It is possible to use the three printing options together, as long as the ``FILE`` is different.

 Invoking ``tox`` without any of the above options should behave as regular ``tox`` invocation without this plugin.